defold/doc/docs/en/tutorials/car.md

 ## Completing the car

 Continue by adding two more game objects in the collection.
-Call them "left_wheel" and "right_wheel" and put a sprite component in each, showing the tire image that we added to *sprited.atlas*.
+Call them "left_wheel" and "right_wheel" and put a sprite component in each, showing the tire image that we added to *sprites.atlas*.
 Then grab the wheel game objects and drop them onto "car" to make them children under "car".
 Game objects that are children under other game objects will be attached to their parent when the parent moves.
 They can be moved individually as well, but all motion happens relative to the parent object.
 For the tires this is perfect since we want them to stick to the car and we can just rotate them slightly left and right as we steer the car.
 A collection can contain any number of game objects, side by side or arranged into complex parent-child trees, or a mix.

 Move the tire game objects into place by selecting them and then choosing <kbd>Scene ▸ Move Tool</kbd>.
 Grab the arrow handlebars, or the center green square to move the object to a good spot.
 The final thing we need to do is to make sure that the tires are drawn below the car.
 We do that by setting the Z component of the position to -0.5.
 Every visual item in a game is drawn from the back to front, sorted on their Z value.
 An object with a Z-value of 0 will be drawn on top of an object with a Z-value of -0.5.
 Since the default Z-value of the car game object is 0, the new value on the tire objects will put them under the car image.